Samuel87/Vue-playground/project-structure-example/README.md

-# Basic file structure for bigger projects
+# File structure example for Vue.js projects
 Use only what you need; You can eventually add other folders depending on your need, such as /services, /constants, etc.

     .
     ├── public